The Birdwatcher

-The Birdwatcher aka The Observer (Estonian title: Vaatleja) is a Soviet film directed by Arvo Iho for the Tallinnfilm studio, filmed in 1987 in the northern Urals, and first shown in cinemas in 1988.
+The Birdwatcher (also The Bird Watcher or The Observer, Vaatleja) is an Estonian film directed by Arvo Iho for the Tallinnfilm studio, filmed in 1987 in the northern Urals, and first shown in cinemas in 1988.
 It stars Svetlana Tormahova as a Russian forester and Erik Ruus as a student who meets her while studying ornithology on the island where she works.

-Iho had previously worked with Leida Leius on several documentaries, and The Birdwatcher is his solo directorial debut.
+Iho had previously worked with Leida Laius on several documentaries, and The Birdwatcher is his solo directorial debut.

 The Birdwatcher won awards at the Karlovy Vary International Film Festival, the Torino Film Festival, and the Rouen Nordic Film Festival.

 Plot

 24-year old Estonian ornithology student Peeter travels to a small island in the Russian North for fieldwork, where he meets Aleksandra, a middle-aged Russian forester and poacher.
 They begin a love/hate relationship that leads to tragic consequences when Peeter is killed in a trap set by Aleksandra.